 Mercy Corps is a leading global organization powered by the belief that a better world is possible.
-In disaster, in hardship, in more than 40 countries around the world, Mercy Corps partners to put bold solutions into action—helping people triumph over adversity and build stronger communities from within.
+In disaster, in hardship, in more than 40 countries around the world, we partner to put bold solutions into action — helping people triumph over adversity and build stronger communities from within.
 Now, and for the future.
-For more information, please visit www.mercycorps.org.
+We have empowered people in over 122 countries to survive through crisis, build better lives and transform their communities for good.
+For more information, visit www.mercycorps.org